 Topic: Answer ONE of the following prompts in essay form:

-- In what way(s) does reading a controversial book "liberate" you?
+- Referencing the book you have chosen, answer the following question: In what way(s) did reading a controversial book liberate you?

-- Using examples from your chosen text, argue for the benefits of reading outside of your comfort zone.
+- Using examples from your chosen text, argue for the benefits of reading a potentially controversial book.

 For more information, please contact FC Librarian, Valentin Macias, firstname.lastname@example.org